TMele54/Semantic-Classification/README.md

 # Semantic-Classification

+This is also in the ML_Modules repo under projects/NLP

 Part 1 of a 2 part series on natural language

 Open class, no need to raise hand, its all one conversation etc.